-The Package Manager window provides several ways to help you find a specific package:
+The Package Manager window provides several ways to help you find a specific package or feature set:

-For example, you can choose the My Assets context to show only Asset Store packages available to you in the list, or choose the In Project context to show only Unity packages that are already installed in your project.
+For example, you can choose the My Assets context to show only Asset Store packages available to you in the list, or choose the In Project context to show only Unity packages and feature sets that are already installed in your project.

-For example, if you look for a Unity package that has a very recent update but can’t remember the name of it, try sorting by update date in descending order and browse the list from the top down to find it.
+For example, if you want to find a Unity package that has a very recent update but can’t remember the name of it, try sorting by update date in descending order and browse the list from the top down to find it.

 - Status (hidden, deprecated, no labels)

 - CategoriesA Profiler category identifies the workload data for a Unity subsystem (for example, Rendering, Scripting and Animation categories).
 Unity applies colour-coding to categories to help visually distinguish the types of data in the Profiler window.
 More info